DIPlib/diplib/src/documentation/main.md

 Originally, the *DIPlib* library was used from within the *SCIL_Image* image processing software.
-In 1999, Cris Luengo (with a lot of help from Michael van Ginkel) wrote an interface to MATLAB, defining a flexible and intuitive command-line syntax for the development of image analysis algorithms.
-That same year, a user-friendly GUI in the spirit of SCIL_Image was written, as well as interactive image display tools.
-This MATLAB toolbox, called *DIPimage*, became the primary interface to the *DIPlib* library.
+In 1999, Cris Luengo (with a lot of help from Michael van Ginkel) wrote an interface to *MATLAB*, defining a flexible and intuitive command-line syntax for the development of image analysis algorithms.
+That same year, a user-friendly GUI in the spirit of *SCIL_Image* was written, as well as interactive image display tools.
+This *MATLAB* toolbox, called *DIPimage*, became the primary interface to the *DIPlib* library.

 *DIPlib* 3.0 represents the first major rewrite of the *DIPlib* code base.
 We have rewritten the infrastructure in C++11, using all of the original ideas and concepts, but adding tensor images, color support, and other ideas we had developed within the *DIPimage* toolbox.
+C++11 allows the user to write code that is almost as simple as the equivalent *MATLAB* code, making it simpler to use the library even for rapid prototyping.
 Hopefully, the new infrastructure is much easier to read, maintain, and contribute to.
 All of the image analysis routines (have been / will be) ported to use the new infrastructure.
 See \ref workplan for progress and a detailed list of what still needs to be done.

 The *DIPimage* toolbox will change to optimally use *DIPlib* 3.0.
-This means that some of the MATLAB code will be replaced with calls to *DIPlib*, and some (most?) of the low-level interface will change.
+This means that some of the *MATLAB* code will be replaced with calls to *DIPlib*, and some (most?) of the low-level interface will change.
 The internal representation of images will also change.
 However, we will strive to keep the high-level toolbox functions identical.